canonical/checkbox/docs/reference/units/exporter.rst

 Exporter Unit
 =============

-The purpose of exporter units is to provide an easy way to customize the plainbox reports by delegating the customization bits to providers.
+The purpose of exporter units is to provide an easy way to customise the plainbox reports by delegating the customisation bits to providers.

 Each exporter unit expresses a binding between code (the entry point) and data.
 Data can be new options, different Jinja2 templates and/or new paths to load